HoraceHuang-ui/Competizione-Companion/README.md

 - ☑️ Compares two setups with clear indications on differences.
 - ☑️ Supports sharing a setup via a Setup Code.
 - ☑️ Offers comprehensive summay, effects on increase/decrease, and general suggestions for each setup parameter, helping those who want to improves further to step forward.
 Technical support from DEA @AlvinW52610.
+- ☑️ Available to view latest LFM BoPs for GT3/GT4 series, categorized by track or by car.
+- ☑️ LFM BoPs can be exported in ACC Dedicated Server GUI format.
+- ☑️ Available to favorite cars & tracks, which will be moved to the top of all related lists.
 - ☑️ Chinese / English supported.
 - ☑️ Light/dark mode & following system supported.
 - ☑️ Available to set car display preferences between full name & short name, e.g. `Lamborghini Huracán GT3 EVO2`/`Lambo Evo2`.
-- ☑️ Available to set track display preferences between full name & short name, e.g. `Autodromo Enzo e Dino Ferrari`/`Imola`。
+- ☑️ Available to set track display preferences between full name & short name, e.g. `Autodromo Enzo e Dino Ferrari`/`Imola`.
 - ☑️ Available to set the theme color, with support for extracting colors from a custom background image.
 - 🔳 To support setting up executable paths to retrieve along with launching ACC (telemetry, accelerator, etc.).
 - 🔳 To support importing a folder or a zip file and batch loading setups.